bill-connelly/rpg/README.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

 The number after `inet` is your IP address (10.60.22.175 in my case).
-If you are connecting to the LAN via WiFi, this is not your IP address, use the command `ifconfig wlan0` (though you probably know that already).
+If you are connecting to the LAN via WiFi, this is not your IP address, use the command `ifconfig wlan0`.

 Now that you know your Raspberry Pi's IP address, you can access it via SSH.
 On windows, download the program PuTTY (available at [putty.org](https://www.putty.org/) ).
 If you have an Apple, open Terminal (available under Applications) and type `ssh pi@IP-ADDRESS` where IP-ADDRESS is the IP address we found out earlier, e.g. `ssh pi@10.60.22.175`.
 In both cases you will then have to enter your password (which is `raspberry` by default).
 As you type it in, it will NOT come up.
 Do not worry.
 If you enter it successfully and press enter, you will now have remote access to your Raspberry Pi.